bharathsanjai/lending-club-case-study/README.md

   and ensure company is not missing the business oppurtunity

-* Identify if company approves the loan then the candidate has higher probability of not repaying the loand which will be a loss incurred by the company
+* Identify if company approves the loan then the candidate has higher probability of not repaying the loan which will be a loss incurred by the company
 ```

 ### High level approach